trimstrayy/CIS_-I-II-/README.md

-This is my part of the project
+This is part of the project is being worked by Parichit Giri